Star Trek VI: The Undiscovered Country is the sixth movie in the Star Trek film series, released in 1991.

 - Ominous Latin Chanting:

 - Kirk gets two of them during the movie: Once, when McCoy tells him that he doesn't know anything about the Chancellor's anatomy, let alone if the Klingon leader will live, and the second when he is being questioned and Chang forces him to admit to Guilt by Association in the Chancellor's death.

 - One Dialogue, Two Conversations: Kirk and Spock's chat before the final battle.
-Kirk is regretting that his distrust towards Klingons indirectly caused this mess, while Spock was beating himself up about being too biased towards Valeris and her achievements to notice her hidden agenda..
+Kirk is regretting that his distrust towards Klingons made him the perfect patsy for the assassination and made refuse to see Gorkon as earnest, while Spock is beating himself up about being too biased towards Valeris and her achievements to notice her hidden agenda..